-Bourbon Street Comes Alive at Fifth Annual Mardi Gras Celebration for We Care Foundation
+Bourbon Street Comes Alive at 6th Annual We Care Mardi Gras Celebration

-Amid the revelry of Bourbon Street, New Orleans cuisine, carnival booths, and a Samba line, the We Care Foundation of Indian River kicked off its 5th Anniversary Mardi Gras Celebration at Oak Harbor Country Club.
+Amid the revelry of Bourbon Street, New Orleans cuisine, and a Samba line, the We Care Foundation of Indian River kicked off its 6th Anniversary Mardi Gras Celebration at Oak Harbor Country Club.

-Over 200 guests attended We Care’s signature fundraising event on March 1st, enjoying a culinary tour of New Orleans, dancing to music from DJ Louis G, stilt walkers, jugglers, and the amazing Phoebe’s Samba Team.
-Adding to the excitement of the evening was a silent auction, a roving magician and a 50/50 drawing.
+Over 250 guests attended We Care’s signature fundraising event on February 28th, enjoying a culinary tour of New Orleans, dancing to music from DJ Louis G, stilt walkers, a roving magician, and the amazing Phoebe’s Samba Team.
+Adding to the excitement of the evening was a casino, a raffle, a 50/50 drawing, and a chance to win a week’s stay in the Florida Keys

-Founded in 1991 as a cooperative venture between the Indian River County Medical Society, the IRC Health Department, and the IRC Hospital District, the We Care program coordinates free physician services for uninsured indigent patients in Indian River County.
-More than 160 volunteer doctors, dentists, and other medical professionals donate care to as many as 3,000 qualified Indian River County residents each year.
-These donated services are valued at over $1 million annually.
+Founded in 1991 as a cooperative venture between the Indian River County Medical Society, the IRC Health Department, and the IRC Hospital District, the We Care Program coordinates free specialty physician services for uninsured indigent patients in Indian River County.
+More than 130 volunteer doctors and other medical professionals donate care to thousands of qualified Indian River County residents each year.
+These donated services are valued at approximately $1.4 million annually.

-Dr. Dennis Saver, founder of the We Care Program 28 years ago, started the party as he led in the samba line of dancers and drummers, who then entertained the guests.
-Following their performance, Dr. Saver addressed the Mardi Gras crowd.
+Dr. Dennis Saver, founder of the We Care Program 29 years ago, started the party as he led in the samba line of dancers and drummers, who then entertained the guests.
+Following their performance Saver addressed the Mardi Gras crowd.

-Dr. Saver concluded his remarks by thanking the Mardi Gras Krewe, headed by co-chairs Elizabeth White and Brian Hartman, and all guests for their continued support and dedication to the We Care Program.
+He concluded his remarks by thanking the Mardi Gras Krewe, headed by co-chairs Maria Zambigadis and Brian Hartman, and all guests and sponsors for their continued support and dedication to the We Care Program.

-Mardi Gras ticket sales, donations, raffle sales, and sponsorships, raised funds for We Care.
-Top sponsors and donors of the celebration included The Bernard Egan Foundation, Your South Florida BMW Centers, Cleveland Clinic Indian River Hospital, Palm Gardens of Vero Beach, Premier Citrus, Deborah A. Hawkins, Dennis and Jeannie Saver, and Marjorie Turley.
+Mardi Gras ticket sales, donations, raffle sales and sponsorships, raise funds for the We Care Program.
+Top sponsors and donors of the celebration included The Bernard Egan Foundation, Cleveland Clinic Indian River Hospital, Palm Garden of Vero Beach, Deborah A. Hawkins, Drs.
+Dennis and Jeannie Saver, and Dr. Michaela Scott.

 All proceeds from the evening return directly to the Indian River County community to help meet We Care program non-physician ancillary medical or medically related needs for We Care patients.